h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 - Contour plots (left) show lines of equal probability density, like a topographic map
 - 3D surface plots (right) show the actual probability density function in three dimensions
 - Contour plots are often easier to read precise values from, while 3D plots give a better intuitive feel for the shape
-- Both representations show the same underlying bivariate normal distribution with correlation ρ = 0.5
+- Both representations show the same underlying bivariate normal distribution with correlation $\rho = 0.5$

-#### Geometric Interpretation
+##### Geometric Interpretation

 This visualization helps understand the relationship between the 3D probability density surface and its 2D contour representation:

 ![Geometric Interpretation](../Images/Contour_Plot_Visual_Answer/geometric_interpretation.png)

-The colored horizontal planes intersect the probability density surface, creating the contour lines that are projected onto the XY plane below.
+The colored horizontal planes intersect the probability density surface, creating the contour lines that are projected onto the $XY$ plane below.

 ## Applications of Contour Plots